EconomyLens.com

 The US consumer price index was up 2.7 percent from a year ago in June, accelerating from the figure in May, government data showed. ©AFP

-Washington (AFP) – US consumer inflation picked up in line with analyst expectations last month, government data showed Tuesday, as policymakers try to gauge how President Donald Trump’s ever-growing list of tariffs is affecting the economy.
-Observers are expecting to learn more about the effects of Trump’s duties over the summer months, meaning June’s data marks the start in a series of closely watched figures, particularly as officials mull changes to interest rates.
+Washington (AFP) – US consumer inflation picked up in line with analyst expectations in June, government data showed Tuesday, with vehicle costs cooling over the month but increases seen in sectors exposed to President Donald Trump’s widening slate of tariffs.
+Observers anticipate they will learn more about the effects of Trump’s duties over the summer months, meaning June’s data marks the start in a series of closely-watched figures — particularly as the central bank mulls changes to interest rates.

 Related

-Even if headline inflation figures show no “meaningful” surge because of tariffs alone, Nationwide economist Oren Klachkin warned it may be too soon to see their full impact just yet.
-Businesses have been trying to hold off consumer price hikes through a range of actions, from eating into their own margins to trying to share costs with their suppliers, he said.
+Even if headline inflation shows no “meaningful” surge from tariffs alone, Nationwide economist Oren Klachkin warned it may be too soon to see their full impact just yet.
+Businesses have been trying to hold off consumer price hikes through actions like eating into their own margins and trying to share costs with their suppliers, he told AFP.
 But it remains to be seen how long they can do this.
-There could be a bigger impact over the summer, Klachkin added.
+Klachkin said there could be a bigger impact over the summer.

-For now, he is looking “under the surface” at components most exposed to Trump’s tariffs, such as furnishings, recreational goods, and cellphones, to discern their effects.
-Besides steep tariffs that have already taken effect, Trump has also threatened even higher levels on dozens of key trading partners, including the European Union, India, Japan, and South Korea, if they do not strike deals to avert these elevated levels.
-He has also opened doors to further levies on sector-specific imports ranging from semiconductors to pharmaceuticals, injecting more uncertainty in the global economy and worries of supply chain snags.
+Besides steep tariffs that have already taken effect, Trump has also threatened higher levels on dozens of key partners including the European Union, India, and Japan.
+Economists caution that consumer prices could rise further from these steeper duties, and because exemptions for goods like pharmaceuticals and semiconductors could eventually end.
+Trump has opened doors to levies on such sector-specific imports, injecting more uncertainty into the global economy and worries of supply chain snags.

 © 2024 AFP